ClicknCall frequently asked questions

 ILBC (low)............low

-If you are on a slower 64k ADSL connection then the G.729 codec is more suitable (it will lose some sound quality due to compression but will give you an overall acceptable audio).
+If you are on a slower 64k ADSL connection then the GSM or iLBC codecs are more suitable (it will lose some sound quality due to compression but will give you an overall acceptable audio).

 Q: Does credit expire?

-Credit may expire if your account is inactive ("inactive" means not making any out-going calls within any 12 month period).
+A: Credit may expire if your account remains inactive ("inactive" means not consuming any billable services such as making calls, sending sms etc within a 12 month period).

 Q:X-lite takes nearly 1 minute before it dials the number I enter, how to fix that?

-Q: I get X-lite registration error 404, what shall I do?
+Q: I get sip registration error, and your website is totally un-responsive, what shall I do?

-- How are you using the service? using callback, calling card or using your own SIP device?
+1. How are you using the service?
+Are you using callback, calling card or using your own SIP device?

-- Is problem with just one number or all numbers?
+7. Is it problem with just one number or all numbers?